|

 balanced mix is chosen to utilize the specialties derived per each

-produce the best composite coverage possible.
+kind; blending traits to produce the best composite coverage possible.
 Including the

 faster growing Ryegrass also produces a lawn cover while the